 Coffee was once thought to be a highly profitable commodity for Ethiopia.
 Then there’s the fact that it’s a national cultural and religious icon.

-When an Ethiopian offers you a cup of coffee, it shows that they value you highly.
+When an Ethiopian offers you a cup of coffee, they highly value you.
 Offer coffee as a token of their friendship and show of affection.
 “Coffee is our bread,” says a famous Ethiopian proverb.
 Coffee, on the other hand, is essential to Ethiopians.

 Ethiopian coffee classification (coffee)